How to get employees ready to return to the office

 For employees to feel comfortable—let alone motivated—to return to the office, they have to know what to expect, says HR consultant Brenda Neckvatal.
 So, as you make decisions about what your in-office or hybrid schedules will look like, keep your team in the loop.
 (PwC’s research found that more than half of employees (55%) want to work remotely at least three days per week, while more than two-thirds of executives (68%) want employees in the office at least three days per week.)

 It’s a good idea to communicate policies, changes, and expectations across different platforms, such as employee emails, manager meetings, and even internal podcasts.
-This is another period of rapid change and your team needs help anticipating what’s next, she says.
+This is another period of rapid change, and your team needs help anticipating what’s next, she says.

 As you discuss plans with employees, you’re likely to get their opinions about what’s happening.
 Handle this well, Neckvatal emphasizes.
 “Either your organization moves forward with it, or if they don’t, at least circle back and let them know that you appreciate them giving suggestions,” she says.
 It helps them feel appreciated and that their contributions matter.